London, ON N6E 4A3

 About Compassion Canada:

 In F2018, 20% of non-sponsorship program costs went to survival programs for children.
-Child Survival Program, which helps poor mothers and their babies.
-Through the 727 churches that offer this program, Compassion helped 30,396 mothers and their babies by providing food and childcare training.
-The funding also provided food to 10,157 children with chronic malnutrition.
+Child Survival Program helps poor mothers and their babies.
+Through the 1,279 churches that offer this program, Compassion helped 18,879 mothers and their babies by providing food and childcare training.

 Results and Impact: Relative to unsponsored children, Compassion Canada reports that Compassion children are 27% - 40% more likely to finish secondary education.
 Compassion children are also 35% more likely to have professional careers and are 40% - 70% more likely to become church leaders.

 Compassion Canada is a Major 100 charity, with donations of $65.4m in F2018.
 Its administrative costs are 6% of revenues and its fundraising costs are 10% of donations.
 For every dollar donated, 85 cents go to the cause, which is within Ci's reasonable range for overhead spending.